 Meets the standard.
 Riverside County is divided into twelve (12) 9-1-1 emergency ambulance operating areas.
 All areas within the County are served by REMSA authorized 9-1-1 ALS emergency ambulance providers.
 Eight (8) of the twelve (12) areas are deemed as exclusive operating areas pursuant to Section 1797.224 of the Health and Safety Code, these include the; Northwest, Central, Southwest, San Jacinto, Desert, Cove Communities, Palo Verde and Idyllwild Fire Protection District Zones.
 The four (4) remaining areas have been determined by EMSA in previous transportation plans to be non-exclusive, these include the; Pass, Mountain, Cathedral City and Indio Zones.
 The non-exclusive areas are serviced by the historical REMSA authorized 9-1-1 ALS emergency ambulance providers.
-REMSA assures compliance with established standards through written ALS agreements, permitting via the county ambulance ordinance and the EMSQIP.
+REMSA assures compliance with established standards through written ALS agreements, permitting via the County Ambulance Ordinance and the EMSQIP.

-In 2013 REMSA contracted with The Abaris Group to complete a comprehensive analysis of the EMS system, develop recommendations for global EMS system improvement and design an EMS System Strategic Plan.
-As a part of that 2 year work plan, The Abaris Group performed an in depth analysis of the EMS Transportation Plan including all 9-1-1 emergency ambulance operating zones.
+In 2013 REMSA contracted with The Abaris Group to complete a comprehensive analysis of the EMS system, develop recommendations for global EMS system improvement and design a EMS System Strategic Plan.
+As a part of that 2 year workplan, The Abaris Group performed an in depth analysis of the EMS transportation plan including all 9-1-1 emergency ambulance operating zones.
 The zones were evaluated for a number of parameters, including but not limited to; call volume, response time standards, population density and economic viability.
-Findings of the analysis were that the current Transportation Plan zone configuration was balanced within these parameters.
+Findings of the analysis were that the current transportation plan zone configuration was balanced within these parameters.
 Details from The Abaris Group's review can be accessed at http://remsa.us/documents/systemevaluation/.
-All results from The Abaris Groups evaluation and recommendations were vetted with EMS system stakeholders and included public input from a number of venues including public meetings in all five (5) supervisorial districts, the Emergency Medical Care Committee (EMCC), Riverside County Board of Supervisors workshop/meetings and focus group interviews.
-Following the EMS system evaluation the Riverside County Board of Supervisors decided to maintain the existing Transportation Plan and continue contracting with the historical 9-1-1 emergency ambulance provider.
-Additionally, REMSA has recently completed ALS agreements with the cities of Indio and Cathedral City.
-In those agreements the County and the cities agree that ALS emergency ambulance services provided by the cities are meeting the EMS transportation needs within those cities.
+All results from the Abaris Groups evaluation and recommendations were vetted with EMS system stakeholders and included public input from a number of venues including public meetings in all five (5) supervisorial districts, the Emergency Medical Care Committee (EMCC), Board of Supervisors workshop/meetings and focus group interviews.
+Following the EMS System Evaluation the Riverside County Board of Supervisors decided to maintain the existing transportation plan and continue contracting with the historical 9-1-1 emergency ambulance provider.
+Additionally, REMSA has recently completed ALS agreements with the Cities of Indio and Cathedral City.
+In those agreements the County and the Cities agree that ALS emergency ambulance services provided by the Cities are meeting the EMS transportation needs within those Cities.